 We will ask the Committee on Research Involving Human Subjects of the Radboudumc (Dutch initials: CMO) to assess this study.
-There is a small chance there are negative effects from participation in SAFE (hypothetical risk that the violence will escalate) therefore we think that this study does fall within the remit of the Medical Research Involving Human Subjects Act (WMO).
+We expect no negative effects of participation in SAFE and therefore we think that this study does not fall within the remit of the Medical Research Involving Human Subjects Act (WMO).